 What are your work life balance goals?

 My goal is really to consistently perform at a high level in the areas of life that are important to me.
 That sounds like I’m shooting for Olympic gold, but it’s a subtle approach I’m taking.
-I’m rarely trying to win some prize that is awarded by an outside entity.
+That’s because I’m rarely trying to win some prize that is awarded by an outside entity.
 I’m a big believer in the stoic philosophy of only being focused on the things that you control.
 I can’t control whether people use eHarmony, but I can drive our staff to make our apps work better, match better, and be easier to use.
 If we do those things consistently, we’ll help people find quality relationships and be successful as a company.
-I set goals that are a challenge, but within my power to achieve and try not to worry about the rest.
+I set goals that are a challenge, but within my power to achieve, and I try not to worry about the rest.

 To be truly effective in my role as leader of this company, I need to spend time with my children.
 I need to get up into the mountains on my motorcycle.
 I need to make music that feels authentic and honest.
-I have to exercise and stay physically strong.
+And, I have to exercise and stay physically strong.
 Stephen Covey used to call those things, “sharpening the saw”.
 If you’re going to work every day with a dull saw, you’re probably not doing anyone any good.

 How do you meet those goals?